Our Leadership Team

 Dr Ramesh is a dedicated Specialist Geriatrician and Physician with a rich and diverse career spanning multiple continents.
 He began his medical journey in India, earning his MBBS degree, and furthered his education in the UK, achieving the prestigious FRCP.
 His quest for knowledge and excellence led him to the USA, before finally settling in Western Australia, where he earned his FRACP.

 In addition to his professional achievements, he is deeply committed to his community.
-He serves as the President of a Charitable Community Group and has been recognized for his contributions with the Woolworths Community Group Award in 2022.
-His leadership extends beyond healthcare, having captained sports teams and currently serving as a Councillor.
+He is the President of South West Indian Group (SWIG) and has been recognized for his contributions with the Woolworths Community Group Award in 2022.He has been the chief organiser of Mother’s Day Cancer charity walks in Bunbury since 2014.
+His leadership extends beyond healthcare, having captained sports teams and currently serving as a Councillor for City of Bunbury.

 Outside of his professional life, he enjoys a variety of hobbies including Bollywood movies, indoor cricket, and snorkelling.
 He is a self-proclaimed cricket tragic and cherishes time spent with family and traveling.